bitovi/academy/src/javascript/8-promises.md

 __When to use callbacks instead of promises__

-If you are making something that needs to run extremely quickly and doesn't need to be user friendly, callbacks might be a good solution.
-After all, it's not difficult to "promisify" callback-based APIs.
+If you are making something that needs to run extremely quickly and doesn’t need to be user friendly, callbacks might be a good solution.
+After all, it’s not difficult to "promisify" callback-based APIs.
 Many libraries do exactly this.

 ### Promises compared to event streams